Emerging Professionals Committee

 Emelia Lehmann | Communications Officer

-As a member of the Emerging Professionals Committee, Emelia looks forward to developing a forum to share resources and expertise and promote networking and professional development opportunities among young and emerging professionals.
-She is eager to meet and learn from peers working in different disciplines, locations, and professions, and to join a growing national and international community supporting and uplifting the next generation of cultural heritage work!
+As a member of the Emerging Professionals Committee, Emelia looks forward to building a forum where young and emerging professionals can share resources, exchange expertise, and access meaningful networking and professional development opportunities.
+She is eager to meet and learn from peers across disciplines and regions, and is excited to contribute to a growing national and international community dedicated to supporting and uplifting the next generation of cultural heritage professionals.

 Contact Us